 We worked with our partner Art Studio Demetz in Italy on an original bronze statue of St. Cecilia for the Dominican Sisters of St. Cecilia motherhouse in Nashville, Tennessee.

 Custom religious statues are individual works of art.
 The artist starts with a pencil sketch based on the client’s description and then creates a bozetto, which is a miniature or full-size clay model.
 For bronze statues, a full-sized clay model is used to create a wax mold that will melt away during casting.
 The “lost wax” method has changed little since ancient times.

 Bronze statues can be intricately detailed and lifelike, and highly durable.
 Even outdoors, it ages gracefully.
 The patina, or finish, may darken over time due to oxidation, but this can be abated with proper cleaning and waxing at least once per year.

 In recent years we have provided original bronze statues of St. Joseph the Worker, St. Louis Bertrand and various prominent Greeks and Greek Americans.
-We also offer fiberglass statues with a bronze finish.
+We also offer custom religious statues in fiberglass and bronze finish.